notmjm/AppDevProject/README.md

 # BaseCamp

-Simple dashboard that allows bootcamp members to access homework, students to mark them as complete, and everyone to access readings, recordings, and practice problems.
+Simple dashboard that allows bootcamp members to access homework and access readings, recordings, and practice problems.

 ## Features